radiorabe/container-image-rabe-s2i-base-minimal/README.md

 RUN "hello world"
 ```

-Preferably you should use a downstream base image for you needs.
+Preferably you should use a downstream base image for your needs.

 ## Downstream Base Images